 When I first talk to people about couples therapy, I usually ask: “Do you drink alcohol?
 Does your partner?” and if so, “How much?”
 I also ask whether they use other mind-altering drugs and intoxicants.
 Please understand — I’m not opposed to having a good time.
 Some people can drink in moderation without ill effects.
-But I want to know whether drinking or drugs may be spoiling your romance.
+But it’s important to recognize whether drinking or drugs may be spoiling your romance.
 With alcohol especially people may not make the connection between drinking and relationship problems.
 They may not be ready to let go of a partying lifestyle.
 Or, they may prefer to deny problems with alcohol rather than feel shame or guilt about some of the terrible problems they’re having.
+This article is provided for your education.
+It is not the equivalent of psychotherapy or a medical workup.
+Currently I don’t take clients with active addictions or who identify with a partying lifestyle.
+Here’s more detail on my acceptance criteria.

 If you believe drinking is hurting your relationship or you’re not sure, I’ve written this article to help you understand how it can do this, which is the first step in making changes.